bazel-contrib/rules_nodejs/docs/install.md

 ```
 ### Installation with a specific supported version of Node.js and Yarn

 You can choose a specific version of Node.js that's built into these rules.
+Note that some of our packages have started to use features from Node 12, so you may see warnings if you use an older version.

+> Now that Node 12 is LTS (Long-term support) we encourage you to upgrade, and don't intend to fix bugs which are only observed in Node 10 or lower.

 Currently these versions are:

+* 12.13.0 (default)
+* 10.16.0
-* 10.13.0 (default)
+* 10.13.0
 * 10.10.0
 * 10.9.0
 * 10.3.0